neilamurao/codes/README.md

 # codes
-Codes done from 1st year college in BSIT
+Here are my codes done from 1st year college in BSIT